Just the thought of a full-blown collapse of society can be terrifying, but we need to consider it if we’re going to be ready for when it happens.

-Other terms that mean the same thing are TEOTWAWKI (The End of the World as We Know It), or maybe even just EOTW (End of the World).
+Other terms that mean the same thing are TEOTWAWKI (The End of the World as We Know It) or maybe even EOTW (End of the World).

-Once you figure that out, you can really get down to prepping for real.
-We’ll list a few possible SHTF scenarios below that you can look over.
-Hopefully, they will get you thinking about what you should be prepping for or even convince you that you should be prepping for some kind of SHTF event.
+Once you figure that out, you can get down to prepping for real.
+We’ll list a few possible scenarios below that you can look over.
+Hopefully, they will get you thinking about what you should be prepping for or even convince you that you should be prepping for some emergency event.

 Natural SHTF Events

-Major natural disasters like earthquakes, floods, tornadoes, hurricanes, volcano eruptions and so on are the most common form of SHTF.
-These are generally events that affect a certain region with outside aid coming in before, during or shortly after the event is over.
-Many of these events are so devastating that they leave the area they hit completely uninhabitable for long periods of time, even with outside disaster relief.
+Major natural disasters like earthquakes, floods, tornadoes, hurricanes, volcano eruptions, and so on are the most common form of SHTF.
+These events affect a certain region, with outside aid coming in before, during, or shortly after the event is over.
+Many of these events are so devastating that they leave the area they hit completely uninhabitable for long periods, even with outside disaster relief.

 Many of the most deadly diseases have been all but eradicated through vaccinations and other medical breakthroughs.
 The bad thing is some of these diseases are seeing a resurgence in certain parts of the world.
-Depending on how the disease is spread, and how deadly it is, this could lead to any number of man-made SHTF situations on top of the disease itself!
+Depending on how the disease is spread and how deadly it is, this could lead to any man-made situations on top of the disease itself!

-When this energy hits power lines they act as antennas, magnifying the power and transferring the energy to transformers and power production plants.
+When this energy hits power lines, they act as antennas, magnifying the power and transferring it to transformers and power production plants.
 This has the potential to bring down power grids across entire continents.

 Man-made SHTF Events

 Economic collapse happens when something causes the banking system to fail in some way.
-This could come in the form of hyperinflation, a cyber attack on the banking system itself or a major stock market crash.
+This could come from hyperinflation, a cyber attack on the banking system itself, or a major stock market crash.

-A serious economic collapse could make your money worth practically nothing or it could wipe out your life savings.
-Either way, social unrest and other types of SHTF are probably going to be on the way.
+A serious economic collapse could make your money worth practically nothing or wipe out your life savings.
+Either way, social unrest, and other disasters will be on the way.

 With the social and political climate the way it is, large-scale social unrest is very likely.
 Some would say it’s all but assured.
 Something as simple as a protest in one city could quickly turn into riots in major cities across the country thanks to social media and news agencies continuously spurring our anger toward each other.

-Full-scale collapse of the power grid would devastate the country!
-This is probably the worst possible event we could experience.
+The full-scale collapse of the power grid would devastate the country!
+This is probably the worst possible SHTF event we could experience.
 A state-sponsored terrorist organization could conceivably cause an EMP that would take out power in most, if not all, of the United States.

 The power grid is even vulnerable to simple gunfire in certain areas.
-If there was a coordinated attack on remote substations power could be disrupted in certain areas for a long period of time.
-It’s even susceptible to cyber attack from our enemies.
+If there was a coordinated attack on remote substations, power could be disrupted in certain areas for a long period.
+It’s even susceptible to cyber-attack from our enemies.

-A nuclear attack is another event that some are prepping for.
-It seems far-fetched, but just take a look at the world leaders that have access to nuclear weapons… it’s scary when you really take a look at it!
+A nuclear attack is another catastrophic event that some are prepping for.
+It seems far-fetched, but it looks at the world leaders with access to nuclear weapons… it’s scary when you look at it!

-A nuclear attack would have an impact far greater than just where it occurred.
+A nuclear attack would impact far more than just where it occurred.
 It would send the country, and the world, into a panic.

 World war is another possible cause of SHTF that seems like it could never occur until you look at our political landscape.
 The Middle East remains a hot zone where America and our enemies are almost always just a few miles away from starting WWIII.

-On the other hand, people experience personal SHTF events every day.
+On the other hand, people experience personal disasters every day.
 These aren’t things that affect all of us, but they’re just as devastating to those that experience them.
-If you’ve ever lost your job, found out that you have a significant medical problem, lost a close family member, or any number of other things then you know how they can change your life immediately and in a major way.
+If you’ve ever lost your job, found out that you have a significant medical problem, lost a close family member, or any other things, then you know how they can change your life immediately and in a major way.

-Natural disasters are a cause of SHTF that are almost as common as a personal SHTF.
+Natural disasters are a cause of emergency almost as common as a personal SHTF.
 They occur daily all over the world and can have catastrophic effects.

-Hurricanes, tornadoes, earthquakes, tsunamis, and volcanoes are examples of a SHTF caused by a natural disaster.
-Smaller, less wealthy, countries suffer more during natural disasters due to their lax or non-existent building codes, high level of poverty and lack of ability to recover from natural disasters.
+Hurricanes, tornadoes, earthquakes, tsunamis, and volcanoes are examples of an SHTF caused by a natural disaster.
+Smaller, less wealthy countries suffer more during natural disasters due to their lax or non-existent building codes, high level of poverty, and lack of ability to recover from natural disasters.

-Areas that are just barely making it before a large natural disaster often never recover from its effects.
+Areas barely making it before a large natural disaster often never recover from its effects.

 We’re all too familiar with terrorist attacks these days.
-School shootings, lone wolves inspired by Islamic terror organizations, not to mention the attacks on 9/11 have made it almost commonplace to see terrorist attacks on the news.
+School shootings, and lone wolves inspired by Islamic terror organizations, not to mention the attacks on 9/11, have made it almost commonplace to see terrorist attacks on the news.

-These SHTF events can be both small and large scale and are becoming more and more common.
+These events can be both small and large and are becoming increasingly common.

-Social unrest used to be thought of mainly as a secondary form of SHTF.
-This means that it would follow something like an economic collapse, terrorist attack, major cyber-attack or another large-scale event.
-Now, social unrest is more likely to occur by itself thanks to the supercharged division in the country.
+Social unrest was mainly thought of as a secondary form of SHTF.
+This means it would follow an economic collapse, terrorist attack, major cyber-attack, or another large-scale event.
+Now, social unrest is more likely to occur by itself, thanks to the supercharged division in the country.

-The continued division found in western society is troubling to say the least!
+The continued division in western society is troubling!

 America’s national debt is one of the greatest threats we currently face.
 SHTF from economic collapse has barely been avoided multiple times in the last 20 years.